CSU-CS-Melange/alpha-codegen/README.md

    - `alphaz/bundles/org.polymodel.isl`
    - `alphaz/bundles/org.polymodel.polyhedralIR`
    - `alphaz/bundles/org.polymodel.polyhedralIR.codegen`
-1. Import the following Alpha v1 projects
+1. Import the following Alpha v2 projects
    - `alpha-language/bundles/alpha.model`
    - `alpha-language/bundles/alpha.codegen`
 1. Create a Run Configuration for `alpha.glue.v1.GenerateOldSupportingC`.
 This can be done implicitly by right clicking the `alpha.glue.v1/src/alpha.glue.v1/GenerateSupportingC.xtend` file > Run As > Java Application.
 1. Create another Run Configuration for `alpha.glue.v2.GenerateNewWriteC`.
 1. Right click the `alpha.glue.v1` package > Export ... > Java > Runnable JAR File > specify the "Launch configuration" from step 5, specify the "Export destination" as `artifact/bin/alpha.glue.v1.jar`, and select the option to extract required libraries into generated JAR.
 1. Right click the `alpha.glue.v2` package > Export ... > Java > Runnable JAR File > specify the "Launch configuration" from step 6, specify the "Export destination" as `artifact/bin/alpha.glue.v2.jar`, and select the option to extract required libraries into generated JAR.
-1. From a terminal, change to the `artifact` directory and run the following command to patch the v2 jar: `./scripts/patch-v2-jar.sh bin/alpha.glue.v2.jar`
+1. From a terminal, run the following command to patch the v2 jar: `./artifact/scripts/patch-v2-jar.sh artifact/bin/alpha.glue.v2.jar`

 Eclipse may complain that exporting the jar fails but still creates the jar on the file system.
 As long as the jar file exists this can be ignored.